Stay up to date

 Be prepared.
 It might sound like the worst recommendation in this article; however, it is important that an incident response plan covering data breach response is in place.
 This can help you limit the damage in the event of a breach by helping you decide on the next course of actions.

 Cybersecurity is an ongoing process.
 The recommendations listed throughout this article are not a silver bullet approach to cybersecurity to make your business impenetrable.
 A risk focussed prioritised approach may be necessary based on the cyber security maturity of your organisation.
+This would help to identify vulnerabilities and prioritising the mitigation measures against security issues.
 Retail Businesses need to focus on cybersecurity as a holistic solution to protect people, process and technology in addition to consumer information.
 If a corporate environment is compromised, theft of IP or consumer information may still impact the business in the short to medium term.
 Aligning cybersecurity to act as an enabler for business growth is less costly in the long term.